 Please let us know if your child has any medical condition which will affect their learning or their general health.
-You may have indicated this on the enrolment form but if anything else becomes evident, please let us know so that we can keep your child safe.
 If your child needs medication at school, please see the office staff.

 Teachers will advise as to what is expected at each level.
 Homework is not compulsory and should never become a cause for arguments in the home.
 It should be a positive, sharing experience.

 School starts at 9am.
-It is beneficial for students if they are at school with plenty of time to settle in and prepare for the day’s learning before the 9am bell rings.
-If children arrive at school before 8.15am, they will not be supervised and are asked to sit on the seats outside Room1.
-Morning Tea is from 10:40-11:00 and Lunch is from 12.30pm to 1.30pm, including a ten minute supervised lunch eating time.
+It is beneficial for students to be at school with plenty of time to settle in and prepare for the day’s learning before the bell rings.
+If children arrive at school before 8.15am, they will not be supervised and are expected to sit on the seats outside Room 1.
+Morning Tea is from 11am-11:20am and Lunch is from 12:50pm to 1.50pm, including a ten minute supervised lunch eating time.

-Glen Eden Primary is part of the Kids Can Programme which means we sometimes get free raincoats and shoes for our students.
-Thanks to Kids Can we also have food available for students who may need extra through the day.
-Through this scheme we also have free nit treatment available from the office.
+Glen Eden Primary is part of the Kids Can Programme which means we sometimes get free raincoats for our students.
+Thanks to Kids Can, we also have food available for students who may need extra through the day.
+We also have free nit treatment available from the office.

 Children who arrive at school after 9am are asked to sign in at the office.
 Consistent lateness will be followed up as it is important that children arrive before 9am to set themselves up for the day.

 If it becomes necessary to pick your children up from school early we have a sign out tablet at the office.
 Please give the print out to the class teacher when you pick your child up.